• Home

 Potatoes are a one-and-done type of crop.
 They are usually ready in late summer or early fall, once the daytime temperatures start to get cooler.

 If you have multiple plants, you can harvest each one as soon as the potatoes are ready.
-Then just leave the others in the ground until they are done growing.
+Then just leave the others in the ground until the foliage dies back.

 What To Do With Potatoes After Harvesting